The most loyal of little dogs, or a Victorian era publicity stunt?

 “Let his loyalty and devotion be a lesson to us all.” - tombstone of Greyfriars Bobby

 A scruffy yet lovable looking dog looks out over Edinburgh atop a granite fountain built in his honor.
-This little skye terrier known as Greyfriars Bobby was said to have stood vigil at his owner’s grave for 14 years after his death.
+This little Skye terrier known as Greyfriars Bobby was said to have stood vigil at his owner’s grave, for 14 years after his death.
 His dedication and loyalty became legendary, and when he finally died in January 1872, he was laid to rest in Greyfriars Kirkyard, not far from his owner’s grave.
 The statue was erected the following year and is the city’s smallest monument.

-It’s a heartwarming story which has inspired numerous books, films, and even an episode of Futurama – but there’s a problem.
+It’s a heartwarming story that has inspired numerous books, films, and even an episode of Futurama—but there’s a problem.
 It seems that the whole thing may have been a publicity stunt.

 The author believes that the caretaker of the cemetery, James Brown, actively cultivated this myth because it brought in tourist dollars, even in Bobby’s lifetime, and earned him a bit in the way of tips and lunch-time consideration.

 If this is the case, then Brown’s little stunt is still paying off.
-To this day, thousands of tourists pay their respects at the fountain and the nearby tombstone, leaving dog toys, throwing sticks, and bringing treats for the loyalest of dogs.
+To this day, thousands of tourists pay their respects at the fountain and the nearby tombstone, leaving dog toys, throwing sticks, and bringing treats for the most loyal of dogs.

 Know Before You Go

 The statue to Greyfriars Bobby sits at the corner of Edinburgh's Candlemaker Row and George IV Bridge.
 There's even a pub behind the statue called Greyfriars Bobby's bar.
 This is a great area of bars and restaurants.